 Technologies such as machine learning and natural language processing (NLP) allow companies to automate compliance-related tasks such as discovering and classifying personal information at a large scale and fulfilling data subject rights requests.

-The rise of privacy regulations, spearheaded by the GDPR, is driving demand in this space, combined with the increasing cost of a data breach, and consumers becoming more aware of the risks associated with sharing their personal data with third parties.
-Failure to comply with privacy regulations can result in penalties that could reach millions as evidenced by the recent fines slapped to tech giants such as Amazon and Facebook.
+The rise of privacy regulations, spearheaded by the GDPR, is driving demand in this space, combined with the increasing cost of a data breach and consumers becoming more aware of the risks associated with sharing their personal data with third parties.
+Failure to comply with privacy regulations can result in penalties that could reach millions as evidenced by the recent fines slapped on tech giants such as Amazon and Facebook.

 The digital privacy space includes companies which cater to both enterprises and end consumers.
 Most of the companies offering solutions to enterprises are in the business of providing solutions to comply with regulations such as the GDPR and CCPA, with several other companies offering solutions to collaborate on, store, and carry out data processing on sensitive information without compromising privacy.